-The question whether syntactic reconstruction is possible at all, and, in case it is attempted, what methodology it should employ, has been much discussed recently.
-Lightfoot (2002) claimed that in lack of a theory of linguistic change, we have no reliable means of reconstructing a proto-language with no written records.
-Campbell and Harris (2002), and several authors of Ferraresi & Goldbach's (2008) Principles of Syntactic Reconstruction, on the contrary, argued for the possibility of syntactic reconstruction.
-Campbell and Harris (2002), as well as Pires and Thomason (2008) claimed that the methodology of comparative linguistics, based on correspondence sets, can be extended to syntax, and directionality generalizations represent reliable construction on typological generalizations, specifically, on implicational universals.
+The question of whether syntactic reconstruction is possible at all, and, in case it is attempted, what methodology it should employ, has been much discussed recently.
+Lightfoot (2002) claims that in the absence of a theory of linguistic change, we have no reliable means of reconstructing a proto-language with no written records.
+Campbell and Harris (2002), and several authors in Ferraresi & Goldbach's (2008) Principles of Syntactic Reconstruction, on the contrary, argue for the possibility of syntactic reconstruction.
+Campbell and Harris (2002), as well as Pires and Thomason (2008) claim that the methodology of comparative linguistics, based on correspondence sets, can be extended to syntax, and directionality generalizations represent reliable constraints on possible linguistic changes.
+Von Mengden (2008) proposes basing syntactic reconstruction on typological generalizations, specifically, on implicational universals.
 Another possibility raised by him is to establish cross-linguistic regularities of grammaticalization, and then to reconstruct proto-syntax by 'undoing' grammaticalization processes.

 This paper argues that we have sufficient evidence to reconstruct the basic word order of Proto-Hungarian, the predecessor of present-day Hungarian in the period between 1192, the time when the first surviving coherent Hungarian text was written (or copied), and 500 BC, the time when Hungarian split off the Ugric branch of the Uralic language family.
-What makes reconstruction possible is the fact that certain archaic constructions of early Old Hungarian documents, quickly disappearing from the language, seem to have preserved Proto-Hungarian patterns, and what is more, these patterns converge with the corresponding constructions of present-day Khanty and Mansy (Ostyak and Vogul), the Ugric sister languages of Hungarian.
-The shared constructions of archaic Old Hungarian, Khanty and Mansy are likely to have originated in the period of Ugric unity, and to have characterized Hungarian also in the Proto-Hungarian period.
-The SOV sentence structure hypothesized for Proto-Hungarian will be shown to be supported by typological (directionality) generalizations, as well.
+What makes reconstruction possible is the fact that certain archaic constructions of early Old Hungarian documents, quickly disappearing from the language, seem to have preserved Proto-Hungarian patterns, and what is more, these patterns converge with the corresponding constructions of present-day Khanty and Mansi (Ostyak and Vogul), the Ugric sister languages of Hungarian.
+The shared constructions of archaic Old Hungarian, Khanty and Mansi are likely to have originated in the period of Ugric unity, and to have characterized Hungarian also in the Proto-Hungarian period.
+The SOV sentence structure hypothesized for Proto-Hungarian is supported by typological (directionality) generalizations as well.